tldr-pages/tldr/pages/osx/mdfind.md

 # mdfind

-> List files matching a given query.
+> List files matching a query.
 > More information: <https://keith.github.io/xcode-man-pages/mdfind.1.html>.

 - Find a file by its name: